-Private Home Sibling DNA Testing
+Home Sibling DNA Testing

 Bio-Gene will only perform home Sibling tests using our 41 marker test.
 Our sibling DNA test examines a much higher number of markers than the industry standard, and the reason for this is that we have found lower marker tests often require additional tested parties (higher cost to you and often more difficult to get additional potential siblings/family members to cooperate) and can still come back with inconclusive results many times.
 Our goal is to always do what is in your best interest.
-To learn more about this test, click here.

 The most accurate method of testing is to use a buccal swab, which is similar to a “Q-tip”, which has been rubbed on the cheeks of the mouth of those being tested.
 We provide these with our collection kits.
 However, sometimes it is not possible to obtain a buccal sample.
 We are able to test alternative samples, normally at no extra cost.
 The sample should be stored in a paper envelope or breathable environment for best results.
 The sample should not have been stored in a plastic bag at any time.
 If you have questions, please call one of our Certified DNA Examiners to discuss your particular sample prior to ordering a test.
-When using an alternate sample you do run the risk of the non-standard sample failing for unexplained reasons.
+Some of the alternative samples that can usually be tested include:

 Please take a moment to review some of our case studies.
 The benefits of testing more markers can be found in the multiple cases in each scenario.
 If you have any questions, be sure to consult with a Case Manager at 1-888-391-5256.

-Bio-Gene’s 41 Marker Sibling DNA Test
+Bio-Gene DNA’s 41 Marker Sibling DNA Test

 The following information helps to understand the difference between 16 marker test (used by most testing companies) results and our 41 marker test results.

 This case illustrates why testing more markers will produce more accurate results.
 Samples were voluntarily collected from our lab employees and their families and then sibling comparisons were performed.
-One case stood out because two sisters, that were known to be FULL siblings, were being reported as having a 95.39% probability they were half siblings when using the industry standard 16 marker test.
+One case stood out because two sisters, that were known to be FULL siblings were being reported as having a 95.39% probability they were half siblings when using the industry standard 16 marker test.
 Why did the 16 marker test produce a result that was false?
 Sibling DNA testing is based on statistics and, with such a limited number of data points, in the case only 16 markers, the statistics were wrong.
 In order to lower the possibility of this happening, Bio-Gene has chosen to only perform tests with more DNA markers, or data points.
 When we examined these sisters using our 41 marker test, we found the probability to be 97.15% that they were full siblings, which was already known to be true.

-In this sibling case, the purpose of testing was to determine if the two possbile siblings were half siblings or unrelated.
+In this sibling case, the purpose of testing was to determine if the two possible siblings were half siblings or unrelated.
 In this case, both mothers also contributed samples.
 It was reported that the probability they did not share the same father was 71.67% after testing all four people with 16 markers.
 A percentage this low cannot be trusted as it is not a conclusive result.
-After testing with the 41 marker sibling test, the results indicated that the probabilty of being unrelated increased to 99.96%.
+After testing with the 41 marker sibling test, the results indicated that the probability of being unrelated increased to 99.96%.

 Two men had the same mother and the standard 16 marker sibling test was performed.
 It was found that the probability of being half siblings was only 75.23%, which is an inconclusive result.
-When the 41 maker sibling test was used, they were found to more likely half siblings at 99.77%.
+When the 41 maker sibling test was used, they were found to more likely be half siblings at 99.77%.

 If you have questions you can e-mail us at siblings [at] biogenednatesting.com, or you may call one of our Case Managers at 1-888-391-5256 to discuss your case confidentially.